shobeir/fakhraei_kdd2015/README.txt

 }

 Folders:
-code: Python code (and iPython notebook versions) for computing graph and sequence features and classification.
-(The PSL section will be added soon)
+code: Python code (and iPython notebook versions) for computing graph and sequence features and classification, and exporting data for PSL.
-data: Placeholder for the dataset.
-Instructions on how to download the dataset will be added soon.
+data: Placeholder for dataset please download the dataset from https://obj.umiacs.umd.edu/tagged_social_spam/index.html
 output: Placeholder for the features and predictions.

 Dependencies: